LuaRook/GameComponents/README.md

 money, while also allowing you to produce more features for your plugin that users can choose if they want to get or not and pay extra for.

-CubeCat's main benefit comes with writing a basic "Lite" plugin, that gives a small amount of features, then having multiple small feature packs for that Lite plugin that expands it into a very powerful full-sized tool.
+GameComponents's main benefit comes with writing a basic "Lite" plugin, that gives a small amount of features, then having multiple small feature packs for that Lite plugin that expands it into a very powerful full-sized tool.

 ## That's cool, but what is developing plugins like?
 ---

-CubeCat is designed around the concept of "interconnecting" with other CubeCat plugins.
+GameComponents is designed around the concept of "interconnecting" with other GameComponents plugins.
 We'll have to write code in a way that makes it easy to expand.
 Your plugin has to consist of Services and Components.